OSGConnect/connectbook/new-docs-jan-2020/osgconnect-storage.md

 |:------------|:-------:|:------|:------|
 |**UNIX tools** | < 1 GB | `rsync`, `scp`, Putty, WinSCP, 'gFTP', etc.  |[SCP](https://support.opensciencegrid.org/support/solutions/articles/5000634376) |
 |**Globus** |  > 1 GB  | globus webservice or globus CLI | [Globus](https://support.opensciencegrid.org/support/solutions/articles/5000632397) |

-## Storage options
-### home
-User directories within `/home` are meant for general-use storage of various files necessary for job submission.
-The initial disk quota on home is 50 GBs.
-When a user exceeds his quota, the system will send email notifications.
-If the notice is disregarded, eventually the user and their jobs will be unable to write to `/home`.

-**All jobs should be submitted from within `/home`, and NOT from within `/public`.
-Contact [support@osgconnect.net] if you think you'll need a quota increase for a set of concurrently-running jobs.**

-### public
-Files placed in the '~public' directory are publicly accessible via WWW as `http://stash.osgconnect.net/+username`.
-The data on `~/public` is accessible to jobs on remote worker machines via command-line download tools.
-Using the HTTP protocol (through `wget` or `curl`) is ideal for files less than 1 GB in size.
-Larger files will need to be accessed by jobs, using the `stashcp` command.
-The `/public` location is a distributed shared filesystem mounted on all our submit nodes, and is therefore slower than `/home`.
-If you are transfering a large amount of data to or from `/public`, please use the Globus transfer service.
-For more details check the articles on [data transfer techniques](https://opensciencegrid.freshdesk.com/a/solutions/folders/12000013267).

-**All jobs should be submitted from within `/home`, and NOT from within `/public`.
-Contact [support@osgconnect.net] if you think you'll need a quota increase for a set of concurrently-running jobs.
-Given that users should not be storing long-term data (like submit files, software, etc.) in `/public/`, files and directories that have not been accessed for over six months may be deleted by OSG Connect staff with or without notifying the user.**

 ## Get Help